GuybrushTreep/Flick-Out/README.md

 - **Critical shutdown**: Automatic deep sleep at 3.1V to prevent damage
 - **Charging support**: Built-in LiPo charging via USB-C

+### 🔌 Battery Charging

+⚠️ **Important**: The T-Display S3 must be powered ON to charge the battery via USB-C. If the device is turned off, the charging circuit will not work at all.
+Simply connect a USB-C cable while the game is running to charge the LiPo battery.

 ## 🐛 Troubleshooting

 ### 🔇 No audio output